 Our research encompasses man-made as well as naturally-occurring radionuclides, released in the past or the present.
 New insights will help to prevent and predict effects of future releases from the nuclear fuel cycle .

 The Strategic Research Agenda (SRA) forms the basis for priority setting, organisation and management of personnel, experiments, and equipment within CERAD and was updated in 2017.
 The SRA defines four research areas (RA):

 We aim to characterize radionuclides released from different sources, under different release scenarios.
 This will allow modelling of radionuclide dispersal in air/water and further transfer in the environment.

-To specify how speciation, co-contaminants, climate conditions and biological factors influence radionuclide transfer through ecosystems in a Nordic context, and to replace equilibrium transfer constants with time and temperature dependent functions.
+We aim to specify how speciation, co-contaminants, climate conditions and biological factors influence radionuclide transfer through ecosystems in a Nordic context.
+This will allow for improved modelling of radionuclide movements.

-To identify responses induced in biota exposed to medium to low radiation doses/dose rates, in combination with other stressors such as UV radiation, metals and antioxidant deficiency under varying temperature/climate conditions.
+We aim to identify the responses induced in biota exposed to medium - low radiation doses, in combination with other stressors such as UV radiation, metals and antioxidant deficiency, under varying climatic conditions.

 We aim to evaluate and improve the assessment of environmental and societal impact and risk from radiation exposure, and to develop evidence-based decision criteria for handling radiation emergencies.